lfiaschi/lfiaschi/README.md

 # Luca Fiaschi, PhD

 👋 Hello!
-I'm Luca Fiaschi, a Senior Tech executive and AI/ML expert who is passionate about turning AI-driven products into transformative business outcomes.
+I'm Luca Fiaschi, a Tech executive and AI/ML expert who is passionate about turning AI-driven products into transformative business outcomes.
 My experience includes scaling cross-functional teams to 100+, implementing cutting-edge personalization, combating fraud, and enhancing user experience to drive revenue and retention.
 I’ve delivered these results at scale, serving millions of users daily across industries and organizations such as Stitch Fix and Alibaba (e-commerce), HelloFresh (food delivery), and Mistplay (gaming).

 ## About Me